A session is a global variable stored on the server.

 <?php session_start(); $_SESSION['userid'] = ''; $_SESSION['department'] = ''; ?>

-The session_start() takes no arguments and causes PHP either to notice a session id that has been passed to it or create a new session id if not found.
+The session_start() takes no argument and causes PHP either to notice a session id that has been passed to it or create a new session id if not found.
+In PHP, $_SESSION is an associative array that contains all session variables.